So, you're watching a new show on TV. You notice the series has a gloomy-looking Goth

 - Noted atheist (or as he would put it: "anti-theist") Christopher Hitchens first name means "christ-bearer".

 - Andrea.
 Funny thing is, despite it sounding like a name for women, the original meaning comes from the Greek root of "man".
-Triples as an Unfortunate Name and Cross Cultural Kerfluffle if a female with that name travels to Greece, as it will provoke only laughter.
+Triples as an Unfortunate Name and Cross Cultural Kerfluffle if a female with that name travels to Greece or Italy, as it will provoke only laughter.

 - Batman bin Suparman (which means Batman, son of Superman) is a Singaporean criminal.